 1960 Aerial View

 Look carefully at these aerial views of the site from the 1960’s, taken about 8 years apart and spot the changes!
 Early 1960’s view

 H&G Simonds Ltd merged with Courage Barclay Ltd to become Courage Barclay & Simonds Ltd.

 1980 Plaque & last brew

-The last brew at the old Seven Bridges Brewery buildings on Bridge Street may have been in June 1980.
-But in 1979 a special commemorative ale was brewed and issued in a small case to every employee and many other followers.
-These still turn up from time to time in near pristine condition some 40 […]
+The last brew at the old Seven Bridges Brewery buildings on Bridge Street was on June 25th 1980.
+Here is the sad report of the occasion in the Courage Central staff newsletter of the following month: A special commemorative ale was brewed and issued in a small case to every employee and many other followers. […]

 2009 Information Board